-Students taking fewer than three credits during an academic term have their tuition prorated based on a per-course tuition charge and their book allowance prorated based on the actual number of courses being taken.
+Students taking fewer than three credits during an academic term have their tuition prorated based on a per-course tuition charge and their book allowance reduced to half their full-time allotment.
 Such students are subject to the following:

 - The tuition component of their budget for the term is reduced to the amount charged on their Bursar’s bill.

-- The book component of their budget for the term is reduced to 34% of the term book allowance for each course being taken.
+- The book component of their budget for the term is reduced to half of their full-time allowance.